Featured

 Lutjanus analis (Cuvier 1828), (Cuvier 1828), the Mutton Snapper.
 Western Atlantic; Massachusetts to Brazil, Gulf of Mexico.
 To 26 inches maximum length.
 This one off of Belize.

 Lutjanus apodus (Walbaum 1792), the Schoolmaster Snapper.
+Silver to pinkish to gray body color, bars apparent or no; yellow fins.
 Western Atlantic; Massachusetts to Brazil and the Eastern Atlantic; Core d'Ivoire to Guinea.
 To nearly twenty seven inches total length.
 Here in the Bonaire, seven and twelve inch individuals.

 Lutjanus bohar (Forsskal 1775), the Two-Spot Red Snapper.
 Indo-West Pacific; Eastern Africa to the Marquesas, south to Australia.
 To a maximum length of three feet.
 Shown, a juvenile in Fiji, an adult off of Queensland, Australia, and an aggregating, reproductive school off of Ras Mohamed, Egypt's Sinai, Red Sea.